0xbyt3z/todo/client/README.md

 todo
 [] authentication
+[] add deletion and update

 issues
-[] converting calendar selection to iso gives the previous day [] CORS issue when trying to create new todo task
+[] converting calendar selection to iso gives the previous day [x] CORS issue when trying to create new todo task

 ideas